-If the battery is discharged, the shift selector lever may not be moved from the P (Park) position even with the brake pedal depressed.
+If the battery is discharged, the shift selector may not be moved from the P (Park) position even with the brake pedal depressed.

-To move the shift selector lever, release the shift lock.
-The shift selector lever can be moved to N (Neutral).
-However, the steering wheel will be locked unless the ignition switch is turned to the ON position.
+To move the shift selector, release the shift lock.
+The shift selector can be moved to N (Neutral).
+However, the steering wheel will be locked unless the ignition switch is placed in the ON position (for models with a steering lock mechanism).
 This allows the vehicle to be moved if the battery is discharged.

 To push the shift lock release, complete the following procedure:

-- 1. Turn the ignition key to the LOCK position and remove the key - 2.
+- 1. Place the ignition switch in the LOCK position and remove the key. - 2.
 Apply the parking brake. - 3.
-Remove the shift lock release cover as shown. - 4.
-Insert a small screwdriver in the shift lock release slot and push down. - 5.
-Move the shift selector lever to the N (Neutral) position while holding down the shift lock release. - 6.
-Turn the key to the ON position to unlock the steering wheel.
-Now the vehicle may be moved to the desired location.
+Remove the shift lock release cover as shown. - Use a protective cloth on the tip of a small screwdriver before inserting it in the shift lock release slot and pushing down. - Move the shift selector to the N (Neutral) position while holding down the shift lock release. - Place the ignition switch in the ON position to unlock the steering wheel (for models with a steering lock mechanism). - Now the vehicle may be moved to the desired location.

-If the shift selector lever cannot be moved out of P (Park), have a NISSAN dealer check the automatic transmission system as soon as possible.
+If the shift selector cannot be moved out of P (Park), have a NISSAN dealer check the automatic transmission system as soon as possible.

-If the selector lever cannot be moved from the P (Park) position while the engine is running and the brake pedal is depressed, the stop lights may not work.
+If the shift selector cannot be moved from the P (Park) position while the engine is running and the brake pedal is depressed, the stop lights may not work.
 Malfunctioning stop lights could cause an accident injuring yourself and others.